-Cooperation with official anti-counterfeiting agencies is indispensable in order to implement and maintain a successful anti-counterfeiting programme.
-Several agencies are responsible in this area, depending on the nature of trade (eg, Customs for imported goods and goods already in the Brazilian market, and in some states the specialist anti-piracy police) and depending on the nature of goods (eg, the Brazilian Health Surveillance Agency for medicinal drugs).
-The dialogue with the competent authorities must not stop; if the rights holder so desires, such dialogue can be conducted through associations dedicated to fighting counterfeiting formed by companies with similar activities.
+Cooperation with official anti-counterfeiting agencies and financial services companies is indispensable in order to implement and maintain a successful anti-counterfeiting programme.
+Several agencies are responsible in this area, depending on the nature of trade (eg, Customs for imported goods and goods already in the Brazilian market, and in some states the specialist anti-piracy police) and the nature of goods (eg, the Brazilian Health Surveillance Agency for medicinal drugs).
+The dialogue with the competent authorities must not stop; if the rights holder so desires, such dialogue can be conducted through alliances or associations dedicated to fighting counterfeiting formed by companies with similar activities, wtr